Bioinformatic research group

 Investigating the mobility of antimicrobial resistance genes

 Horizontal gene transfer between bacterial lineages is widespread and plays a key role in the evolution of antimicrobial resistance.
-Despite its clinical importance, however, we have only a limited understanding of (i) the general trends and impacts of gene exchange between virulent pathogens and multidrug resistant commensal bacteria.
-We – together with the groups of Balázs Papp and Bálint Kintses (Institute of Biochemistry, Biological Research Centre, Eötvös Loránd Research Network, Szeged, Hungary) – address these issues by analyzing the gene exchange networks of human microbiota, multidrug resistant and pathogenic bacteria alike.
-We have published our previous work at Nature Microbiology.
+Despite its clinical importance, however, we have only a limited understanding of (i) the general trends and impacts of gene exchange between virulent pathogens and multidrug-resistant commensal bacteria.
+We – together with the groups of Balázs Papp and Bálint Kintses (HUN-REN Biological Research Centre, Institute of Biochemistry, Szeged, Hungary) – address these issues by analyzing the gene exchange networks of human microbiota, multidrug-resistant and pathogenic bacteria alike.
+We have published our previous work in Nature Microbiology.

 Creating and maintaining the TFLink database, an integrated gateway to access transcription factor - target gene interactions for multiple species